-Google Inc. (GOOG) may have breached an agreement with the U.K. privacy regulator by failing to delete personal data gathered through its Street View service.
+Google Inc. (GOOG:US) may have breached an agreement with the U.K. privacy regulator by failing to delete personal data gathered through its Street View service.

 Google contacted the U.K. Information Commissioner’s Office today to say it still had some data that should have been deleted in December 2010, the agency said in a statement e- mailed today.
 The watchdog said it’s in touch with other data protection regulators in Europe “to coordinate the response to this development.”